 In cost reimbursable contract the buyer pays the actual cost incurred by the seller and an additional fee or profit.
 There are 2 components paid separately in this kind of contract.
-While actual cost is reimbursed as per actual, the fee amount is somewhat decided upfront.
+While the actual cost is reimbursed as per actual, the fee amount is somewhat decided upfront.

 This kind of contract is used when the requirements are not clear.
-The team also does not much clarity about the details of how the product will be developed.
+The team also does not have much clarity about the details of how the product will be developed.
 Hence in absence of clarity on all accounts, this becomes the best possible arrangement.

 Cost reimbursable contracts are used for new research and development, and proof of concept developments which require immense innovation without a guarantee of the predicted outcome.

 Following are some of the flavors of Cost-Reimbursable contracts.